ypriverol/github-paper/document/manuscript.md

 developers work on one or several features or improvements.
 To keep commits of the different features logically separated, distinct branches are typically used.
-Later, when development is complete and none of the tests fail (see Rule X) new features can be merged back into the development line or master branch.
+Later, when development is complete and none of the tests fail (see Rule 6) new features can be merged back into the development line or master branch.
 During such a development, the original branch might continuously be developed and other features might be merged into the master branch.
 Nevertheless, one can always pull the currently up-to date master